TheHackerWitch-Official/ch4kra.github.io/_posts/2023-03-16-HTB-Writeup-Squashed.markdown

 ![Webshell]({{site.baseurl}}/assets/img/squashed/shell.png)

 # Path To Root
 To gain root access, we have to exploit X11.
+X11 is a communications protocol.
+It allows applications to create objects like windows, buttons, and menus.
+To learn more about X11, check out [this](https://unix.stackexchange.com/questions/276168/what-is-x11-exactly) thread.

 Looking back on Ross's share, we see `.Xauthority` and `.xsession`.
 These indicate that a X11 display might be configured.
 `.Xauthority` is used to store credentials, but its bytes can be quite weird so we should base64 encode them to interact with them.

 ```sh-session